How photogenic is your business?

 We worked with a client who had identified an influencer to collaborate with.
 We warned the client against it.
 The brand wanted to acquire iPhone-like status in their category.
 This collaboration would have worked seriously against that ambition.

-Many brands are investing in their own “virtual” influencers rather than invest in the others.
+Many brands are investing in their own “virtual” influencers rather than investing in others.
 And the results are still the same, if not better.